prakharmrsl/easypcceo.github.io/pages/need-modular-power-supply.md

 In the past, modular PSUs tended to run at a significantly higher price than similar non-modular models but it seems like lately, the price gap has narrowed.

-This is going purely off of only 80+ Bronze rated power supplies, though, which we do not suggest if you’re already splurging on a modular PSU.
+This is going purely off of only [80+ Bronze rated power supplies](https://www.corsair.com/ww/en/blog/80-plus-platinum-what-does-it-mean-and-what-is-the-benefit-to-me){: target="_blank"}, though, which we do not suggest if you’re already splurging on a modular PSU.

 ## What’s the Difference Between Modular and Semi-Modular PSUs?